sclaussen/apex/README.md

 ## Sump Light

-Turn on the outlet for the LED over the sump.
-If the outlet is on, the LED is then turned on/off using a physical switch on the LED itself.
+Turn on the output for the LED over the sump.
+If the output is on, the LED is then turned on/off using a physical switch on the LED itself.

-**Sump-Light** Outlet
+**Sump-Light** Output
 ```
 Fallback OFF
 Set OFF